Barron Hilton Marries Tessa Grafin Von Walderdorff In St. Barths

 The future for the couple may involve the hospitality industry, as Barron reportedly plans to start a chain of modern, hip hotels.

-Additionally, the Hilton family anticipates another wedding, when Barron’s sister Paris Hilton will marry Chris Zylka.
+Additionally, the Hilton family anticipates another wedding soon, when Barron’s sister, Paris Hilton, will marry Chris Zylka.